LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Limitations and Future Work

 While our analysis was performed carefully to avoid methodological pitfalls, we nonetheless acknowledge remaining limitations of our study.

-\paragraph{Human Label Variation:} Even after months of training, discussion and improvements of the annotation manual, we still observe substantial disagreement between human annotators, especially on the fine-grained level.
-This indicates that (anti-)solidarity is intrinsically a challenging concept to annotate, especially on parliamentary speeches, and that reasonable disagreement may persist (e.g.\ whether anti-solidarity should be regarded as group-based or exchange-based when competition between groups around limited resources is highlighted).
-For this investigation, we used the majority label, but future work should consider methods that explicitly account for human label variation and embrace it \parencite{plank-2022-problem}.
+\paragraph{Human Coded Reference} Our evaluation and DSL correction rely on human annotations as the best available expert-coded reference.
+At the same time, some degree of disagreement remains, especially at the fine-grained level, even after extensive training and refinement of the annotation manual.
+This reflects the intrinsic difficulty of \ak{interpreting theoretically informed categories} in parliamentary speech and the possibility of reasonable disagreement (e.g.\, over whether competition over resources is \emph{group-} or \emph{exchange-based anti-solidarity}, or whether a text is better read as \emph{compassionate} or \emph{group-based solidarity}.).
+DSL improves correlation with human annotations, but it cannot remove \ak{uncertainty where the reference itself remains interpretive.}

+\paragraph{Limits of Correction with DSL} DSL improves recovery of human-derived trends, especially relative to raw hard-label predictions, but it does not remove all sources of error.
+Its performance depends on the quality of the surrogate model outputs, the coverage of the human-coded subset, and the sampling design.
+In settings with rare labels or sparse historical coverage, correction may remain unstable.

+\paragraph{Temporal Reliability} Both model performance and human agreement fluctuate over time (e.g.\, the 1960s for several models; \Cref{fig:macro-f1-kappa-over-time}), reflecting the challenge of historical language.
+Although our correction framework mitigates part of this problem, historical variation remains a challenge for both annotation and downstream inference.
+Still, because our focus is on broad temporal trends rather than individual years, these fluctuations are less consequential for our main substantive conclusions.

+\paragraph{(Anti-)Solidarity towards Women} Similar to migrants, one could analyze (anti-)solidarity trends toward women. \citet{Diabate2023} notes a leftward shift in Germany on gender issues, potentially contrasting with our migration findings.
+Due to space and time constraints, we do not pursue this here, but consider it a promising avenue for future work.

-\paragraph{Political Bias:} It may be that the LLMs compared in this paper may be subject to political bias as investigated by several prior works \parencite{motoki2024more,rettenberger2025assessing}.
-In particular, it may be that a left-wing political bias leads to more anti-solidarity being annotated.
-However, we do not observe a systematic bias toward anti-solidarity in the error analysis (Fig.~\ref{fig:confusion-matrices-top}); instead, models often mislabel solidarity and anti-solidarity samples as \enquote{None}.
-It may also be that the human annotators are biased towards certain labels, but this would need to affect all annotators equally because we do not observe a systematic disagreement towards one label, either.
-Finally, even if bias were present, this would not explain differences and trends in (anti-)solidarity (which are the main subject of our analysis) but rather the overall level of (anti-)solidarity.
+\paragraph{Political Bias} LLMs compared in this paper may be subject to political bias as investigated by several prior works \citep{motoki2024more,rettenberger2025assessing}, with left-wing political bias potentially leading to more anti-solidarity being annotated.
+Yet our error analysis (\Cref{fig:confusion-matrices-top}) shows no systematic skew toward anti-solidarity; models more often mislabel instances as \enquote{None}.
+Annotator bias towards certain labels is also possible but would need to be uniform across annotators, which we do not observe.
+Even if present, bias would affect only overall levels of (anti-)solidarity, not the differences and trends central to our analysis.